OSC/ood-documentation/source/analytics/google-analytics.rst

   You'll need to have a `Google Analytics`_ account setup as a prerequisite to this.

   To query GA You'll need to have to have a service account setup with the appropriate permissions.
-See info on `Google service accounts`_ and `Google iam roles`_ for more details on that.
+See info on `Google service accounts`_ and `Google IAM roles`_ for more details on that.

-Configure Open-OnDemand
+Configure Open OnDemand
 --------------------------
 Add your google analytics id your ood_portal.yml file.